MrShoenel/metrics-as-scores/paper/paper.md

 Most often metrics cannot be compared directly, because due to their different scales and distributions, there does not exist a mathematical sound way to do so [@ulan2018jointprobs].
 Furthermore, none of the existing approaches that attempted to associate metrics with quality paid great attention to the fact that metrics have different distributions and therefore different statistical properties across contexts.
 Therefore, the operationalization of metrics as scores ought to be conditional on the context.
-The results of studying the metrics of the Qualitas.class corpus show that the context metrics were captured in is always of importance and must not be neglegted.
+The results of studying the metrics of the Qualitas.class corpus show that the context metrics were captured in is always of importance and must not be neglected.
 In addition, some of the metrics in the corpus are \emph{never} similar across contexts and must be applied with great care when used in quality models. [@honel2022mas].
 The \mas approach enables these and similar insights and supports decision-makers in selecting and comparing scores.

 # MAS -- The Tool- and Analysis Suite
 <!-- Here, we go into detail about distribution fitting and statistical tests. -->
-The main purpose of the \mas tool- and analysis suite for Python is to approximate or estimate, and to enable the exploration of context-depdendent distributions.
+The main purpose of the \mas tool- and analysis suite for Python is to approximate or estimate, and to enable the exploration of context-dependent distributions.
 Three principal types of distributions are supported: Empirical and Parametric (both continuous and discrete), as well as Kernel density estimates.
 These are all unified using the class `Density`, which provides access to the PDF/PMF, CDF/CCDF (for scores), and the PPF.
 When obtaining any of these types of distributions for a univariate sample, the following statistical tests are carried out automatically (if applicable): Cramér--von Mises- [@Cramr1928] and Kolmogorov--Smirnov one-sample [@Stephens1974] tests, Cramér-von Mises- [@Anderson1962], Kolmogorov–Smirnov-, and Epps–Singleton [@Epps1986] two-sample tests.